marlinprotocol/contracts/README.md

 truffle test;
 ```

+# POND token

+POND is a standard ERC-20 token contract with a total supply of 10 billion.

 # MPOND token

 MPOND is Marlin's governance and staking token.
 It can used to create and vote on proposals.
 It is also required to run a Marlin node.